 - A weir is needed for the ongoing security of Dubbo’s water supply

 - Safety at the South Dubbo Weir is a significant issue and was unacceptable to leave the weir in its current physical configuration

 - Council and the community indicated a desire to improve safety at the South Dubbo Weir as an immediate priority

 - A fishway is warranted at South Dubbo Weir.
 The fishway will allow native fish to move upstream and downstream through the Weir, providing great benefits for native fish stock between Dubbo and Burrendong Dam.

 - Council allocated $4.4 million for the construction costs of the rock ramp and fishway.

 In December 2015, David Payne Construction was awarded the construction contract.
 The Project is managed by NSW Public Works.

 The project commenced on site in March 2016.
 High river flows through June and moderate flooding in July and again in early September has delayed construction.
-A completion date will be scheduled on further inspections as work recommences.

 Progress of works